-- breast-conserving surgery, usually referred to as wide local excision or lumpectomy, which is the removal of the cancer with a margin (border) of normal breast tissue around it
+- breast-conserving surgery, also known as wide local excision or lumpectomy – the removal of the cancer with a margin (border) of normal breast tissue around it

-- a mastectomy, which is the removal of all the breast tissue including the nipple area.
+- mastectomy – the removal of all the breast tissue including the nipple area

 If you have breast-conserving surgery, it’s important that a clear margin of tissue is taken from around the cancer.
 If a clear margin of tissue is not seen when the area removed is examined under the microscope, sometimes a second operation is needed.

-If you’re going to have a mastectomy, you’ll usually be able to have breast reconstruction either at the same time as your mastectomy (immediate reconstruction) or at a later date (delayed reconstruction).
+If you’re going to have a mastectomy, you’ll usually also be given the option to have breast reconstruction either at the same time as your mastectomy (immediate reconstruction) or at a later date (delayed reconstruction).